DishInstagram/ DishNews/ DishOn The Show/ DishViral

 Participate In Organized Actions For Breonna Taylor

-Organizers launched #BirthdayforBreonna, a 10-step plan-of-action to bring awareness to her senseless death and plead for justice.
+Organizers launched #BirthdayforBreonna, a 10-step plan of action to bring awareness to her senseless death and plead for justice.
 The plan includes posting on social media and updating your biosto commemorate her life, signing a petition, demanding that Kentucky Attorney General Daniel Cameron charge the officers responsible for her death, donating to her Go FundMe, and more.

 Demand that police officers are held accountable for their actions by researching current laws, proposed changes, and contacting your representatives at the local, state, and national levels.
 Campaign Zero is a good place to start as they have a comprehensive data and research-backed solution to ending police brutality.

 You can also research your city’s budget for law enforcement and demand funds to be relocated to more crucial areas like education and housing.
 To directly support Minneapolis police accountability, Reclaim the Block, an organization that aims to defund police and reallocate funds into underserved communities, is a great resource.
 Communities United Against Police Brutalityis another great resource.

 Here are a few social media accounts you can follow that highlight the current climate, raise awareness about racial injustice, and provide knowledge for those who would like to learn more about what’s going on and how they can get involved.